-Operating aerial work platforms requires a thorough understanding of the various controls required to operate the equipment safely and efficiently.
-Whether it is a scissor lift, articulated boom lift or telescopic boom lift, each platform has a specific control console that the operator must master in order to safely navigate the aerial access equipment.
+Operating aerial work platforms requires a thorough understanding of the various controls required for safe and efficient operation of the equipment.
+Whether it's a scissor lift, articulated boom lift, or telescopic boom lift, each platform has a specific control panel that the operator must master to safely navigate the aerial access equipment.

 In this guide, we'll cover the basic controls found on most aerial work platforms, as well as some advanced features available on more modern models.
-We'll also provide tips and tricks to help you quickly become familiar with these controls and feel confident.
+We'll also provide tips and tricks to help you quickly become familiar with these controls and feel confident using them.

-The controls are the heart of any aerial work platform and allow the operator to operate the machine safely and efficiently.
-There are several different types of aerial work platforms and although each has its own specific control features, there are also some similarities in the way they are operated.
+The controls are the heart of any aerial work platform, allowing the operator to operate the machine safely and efficiently.
+There are different types of aerial work platforms, and while each has its own specific control features, there are also some similarities in how they are operated.
 Most aerial work platforms have a set of basic controls required to operate the machine.
 These include levers or joysticks for vertical and horizontal movement, buttons or switches for raising and lowering the platform, and emergency stop buttons for emergencies.

 Different approaches to control

-Depending on the type of aerial work platform - be it a scissor lift, an articulated boom lift or a boom lift - the specific controls and their layout can vary.
-For example, scissor lifts often have simpler controls as their movements are typically limited to up and down movements and driving.
-Truck-mounted, articulated boom and boom lifts, on the other hand, have more complex control systems that allow for greater freedom of movement.
+Depending on the type of aerial work platform—be it a scissor lift, an articulated boom lift, or a boom lift—the specific controls and their layout can vary.
+For example, scissor lifts often have simpler controls, as their movements are typically limited to up and down movements and driving.
+Truck-mounted, articulated boom lifts, and boom lifts, on the other hand, have more complex control systems that allow for greater freedom of movement.

 The control panel: your command center at height

-From lifting to swiveling to tilting: these are the controls you should know
+From lifting to panning to tilting: These are the controls you should know

-Starting the engine is the first thing the operator must do to start a diesel or hybrid aerial work platform.
+Starting the engine is the first thing the operator must do to operate a diesel or hybrid aerial work platform.
 Pressing a key switch or start button activates the engine, which in turn supplies power to the aerial work platform's hydraulic and electrical systems.
-Starting the engine is thus the first step in activating the aerial work platform and making the controls functional.
-Before starting the engine, the operator must ensure that the environment is safe and that all of the aerial work platform's systems are functioning properly.
-Some modern aerial work platform models are also equipped with start-stop systems that automatically shut off the engine when the aerial work platform is not in use and restart it when the operator operates the controls.
+Starting the engine is therefore the first step in activating the aerial work platform and making its controls functional.
+Before starting the engine, the operator must ensure that the area is safe and that all of the aerial work platform's systems are functioning properly.
+Some modern aerial work platform models are also equipped with start-stop systems that automatically shut down the engine when the aerial work platform is not in use and restart it when the operator operates the controls.
 This helps save fuel and reduce emissions while keeping the machine ready for use.

-The main function of a work platform is to bring the operator and his tools to the desired height.
+The primary function of a work platform is to raise the operator and their tools to the desired height.
 Buttons or levers for raising and lowering are therefore central elements of the control panel.

 Sway